Surface Area Dance Theatre: Behind the Face of a Rock, Throwing Stones

 Central to the piece is the Japanese word Ma (間), which can be translated as a gap, pause or interval.
 In developing the work, the group physically interpreted the possibilities of Ma, producing an assertive series of gestures, postures and settlements of physical contact.
 Behind the Face of a Rock, Throwing Stones proposes the use of the entire body as a listening instrument, capable of feeling, touching and seeing the colours and textures of sound and silence in space.

-The Hepworth Wakefield provides a unique context for this iteration of the performance, which responds to both the interior architecture of the space and the sculptures of Barbara Hepworth.
+The Hepworth Wakefield provides a unique context for this iteration of the performance, which responds to both the interior architecture of the space and ideas of space and silence within the sculptures of Barbara Hepworth.

 Surface Area Dance Theatre CIC creates and delivers a diverse range of artistic and socially engaged activities.
 As ambassadors for the D/deaf community they are committed to promoting equality by building awareness and an understanding of D/deaf culture, art and language through their work.

-Behind the Face of a Rock, Throwing Stones is directed by Nicole Vivien Watson and features performing artists Charlie Dearnley and Christopher Fonseca and Alex Rowland, with set-design by Graham Patterson and sound by Tom White.
+Behind the Face of a Rock, Throwing Stones is directed by Nicole Vivien Watson and features performing artists Charlie Dearnley and Christopher Fonseca and Ashling McCann, with set-design by Graham Patterson and sound by Tom White.

 The project is supported by Dance City (UK), The Tokyo Council and The British Council artists-in-residence at Ise Grand Shrine for UK in JAPAN 2019-20, The Wellcome Collection (UK), The Barbican (UK), and The Michael Cacoyannis Foundation in Athens.